 As more and more consumers are becoming aware of the issues facing sharks, the market is starting to see a shift towards ethical, plant-based squalane and synthetics.
 Some companies have already shifted to plant-based sources, or didn’t use shark squalene to begin with – including Ponds, Dove and L’Oréal.
 However, on a global scale, shark remains the primary source of squalene.

 Not only will you find squalene in the cosmetic and lotion aisles at the pharmacy, but you will also find it in the supplement and remedy aisles as well.
 Shark liver oil is used to promote the healing of wounds, irritations of the respiratory and gastrointestinal tract, and in general debility with no medical proof of its efficacy.
 It is also sold in pill form as a way of preventing cancer, simply because it has supposed impacts on white blood cells, which in turn promote strong immunity.
 Both times, however, there is no medical proof or reasoning behind the use of shark squalene.

 Shark liver oil is also a common ingredient in medicinal creams like Preparation H. Squalene is used to improve the efficacy of several vaccines – including COVID, Swine Flu and Malaria – manufactured by pharmaceutical giants.
 We encourage all manufactures utilizing shark squalene to transition to an alternate source.

 The difference an “a” makes

-Don’t be fooled.
-Squalene and squalane can both come from sharks.
+Don’t be fooled, squalene and squalane can both come from sharks.
 Squalane is a saturated form of squalene in which the double bonds have been eliminated by hydrogenation.
-Because squalane is less susceptible to oxidation, is odorless and has a longer efficacy, it is more commonly used in personal care products than squalene.
+Because squalane is less susceptible to oxidation, odorless and has a longer efficacy, it is more commonly used in personal care products than squalene.